Rewind X

 • This design provides a final confirmation moment and reduces front-running risk.
 The protocol validates the request (window still open, sender is original initiator, limits not exceeded).
 On success, funds return to the sender's wallet.

-Early Release: The sender can waive their rewind right before the window expires by calling `releaseTransferEarly()`.
-This immediately makes the transfer claimable by the recipient, eliminating the remaining wait time.
-Useful when the recipient confirms receipt and both parties want faster settlement.
+Early Release: The sender can release the transfer at any time during the active window by calling `releaseTransferEarly()`.
+This immediately allows the recipient to receive the transfer, eliminating the remaining wait time.
+Useful when both parties want faster settlement.
 The sender retains no reversal rights after early release.

-Window Expiry: If the rewind window reaches its deterministic settlement boundary without sender action, the transfer becomes claimable.
-The recipient must call finalize (technically: `claim()`) to receive funds.
-Claim releases the net held amount; no additional fee is charged at claim.
-This is pull-based by design.
-Settlement is irreversible once claimed.
-After expiry, funds remain claimable until the recipient finalizes.
+Window Expiry: If the rewind window reaches its deterministic settlement boundary without sender action, the transfer moves to settlement.
+Either the sender or recipient can complete settlement (technically: `claim()`).
+No additional fee is charged at this step.
+Settlement is irreversible once completed.
+After expiry, funds remain available until either party acts.

-On a sender's first successful rewind, the protocol mints a Fragment NFT to the sender.
+On a sender's first successful rewind, the protocol mints a Rewind Proof NFT to the sender.
 Subsequent rewinds by that sender update the same token's cumulative stats and refresh the latest rewind record (overwritten on each update); the token does not store a full rewind history.
-Fragment NFTs are transferable and function as transferable proof objects (not identity badges).
-If a Fragment is transferred, the sender's primary fragment mapping is cleared—subsequent rewinds by that sender will mint a new Fragment instead of updating the transferred token.
+Rewind Proof NFTs are transferable and function as transferable proof objects (not identity badges).
+If a Rewind Proof is transferred, the sender's primary mapping is cleared.
+Subsequent rewinds by that sender will mint a new Rewind Proof instead of updating the transferred token.

 5. Security Model